tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 ## Re-using response objects

 Response objects are another common object to re-use across paths.
-In this API, we might have a `404` response for each path indicating a resource is not found.
+In this API, suppose we had a `404` response for each path indicating a resource is not found.
 Here's how we can reference that in the response object:

 ```yaml
 paths: